Recovering shared structure from multiple networks with unknown edge distributions

 \section{Summary and Discussion}

-We have presented an approach to handling heterogeneity in edge-level noise for estimating low-rank structure from a collection of networks.
+We have presented an approach to handling heterogeneity in edge-level noise for estimating shared structure from a collection of networks.
 Under the setting where edge weights are i.i.d.\ Gaussian within the same network, we have shown that a weighted network average with weights proportional to estimated variances of the edges is asymptotically equivalent to the maximum-likelihood estimate in the case where the edge variances are known.
-We have also presented a class of estimators motivated by concentration behavior under weaker conditions on the tails, sub-Gaussian or sub-gamma instead of the Gaussian.
-While showing theoretically that these weighted estimates strictly improve upon unweighted network averages is not easily done under such weak assumptions, synthetic experiments bear out the intuition that a weighted network average based on estimated edge variances and/or scale parameters improve upon a na\"ive unweighted sample mean of networks.
+We have also presented a class of estimators under weaker conditions on the tails, sub-Gaussian or sub-gamma instead of the Gaussian.
+While showing theoretically that these weighted estimates strictly improve upon unweighted network averages is not easily done under these weaker assumptions, synthetic experiments bear out the intuition that a weighted network average based on estimated edge variances and/or scale parameters improves upon a na\"ive unweighted sample mean of networks.
 Further, experiments on real neuroimaging data showed that the choice between weighted and unweighted network averaging has consequences for downstream inference that cannot be ignored.

 A most immediate avenue for future work is to pursue a more thorough analysis of conditions under which weighted network averaging improves appreciably upon unweighted averaging.
 We are in the process of applying tools from random matrix theory to the multiple networks setting presented here.
 Further afield, considering heavy-tailed distributions of network edges is also of interest.
 We also believe the techniques presented in the present paper might be adapted to develop robust estimators in network settings analogous to Huber's $\epsilon$-contamination model \citep{Huber1964}.